TLS Courses

 LA 803 Wills, Trusts, and Estates - 3 Hours

-This course examines rules pertaining to intestate succession, testamentary dispositions, execution, modification, and revocation of wills, testamentary capacity and will contests, interpretation of wills, protection of spouse and children, and the use of will substitutes.
-The creation, types, and characteristics of trusts are also examined, including coverage of the construction of trusts, trust administration, and wealth transfer taxation.
-Fiduciary administration issues also are considered.
+Students learn rules related to intestate succession; testamentary dispositions; the execution, modification, and revocation of wills; testamentary capacity; will contests; and the interpretation of wills.
+Students examine the protection of spouses and children as well as the use of will substitutes.
+Students study the creation, types, and characteristics of trusts, including the construction of trusts, trust administration, and wealth transfer taxation.
+Fiduciary administration issues are also addressed.
 Delivery Mode: Traditional Juris Doctor.

 LA 822a Remedies - 3 Hours

-This course analyzes the judicial remedies available in the American system of jurisprudence.
-The course familiarizes students with compensatory and punitive damages, preliminary and permanent injunctions, restitution and unjust enrichment, rescission, declaratory judgments, attorneys' fees, and pre-judgment interest.
-The course will also cover claims for and defenses to quiet title, reformation, fraudulent conveyances, subrogation, contribution, indemnity, and replevin.
-The course will also include discussions of recent developments in the law of American remedies as well as important practical issues regarding enforcing money judgments, initiating and prosecuting contempt proceedings, and obtaining writs of attachment and other pre-judgment remedies.
-The course will conclude with discussions of equitable and other remedies available to defendants, such as unclean hands, unconscionability, waiver, estoppel, laches, statutes of limitations, and California SLAPP laws.
+Students analyze the judicial remedies available in the American system of jurisprudence.
+Students are familiarized with compensatory and punitive damages, preliminary and permanent injunctions, restitution and unjust enrichment, rescission, declaratory judgments, attorneys fees, and pre-judgment interest.
+Students examine claims for and defenses to quiet title, reformation, fraudulent conveyances, subrogation, contribution, indemnity, and replevin.
+Students also engage in discussion of recent developments in the law of American remedies as well as important practical issues regarding enforcing money judgments, initiating and prosecuting contempt proceedings, and obtaining writs of attachment and other pre-judgment remedies.
+Students will conclude the course with discussions of equitable and other remedies available to defendants, such as unclean hands, unconscionability, waiver, estoppel, laches, statutes of limitations, and California SLAPP laws.
 Delivery Mode: Traditional Juris Doctor.

-LA 845a The Pro Bono Reading Group - 1 Hour
+LA 845a Pro Bono Reading Seminar - 1 Hour

 LA 870b Civil Litigation Skills - 3 Hours